OpenTechSchool/html-css-beginners/core/berlin-underground.md

 copyright).
 Your git repository is exactly the same as theirs.
-The only difference in GitHub is that your repository will be shown as "forked from" theirs, so people know what the "real" repository is (but we all know that yours is much better).
+The only difference in GitHub is that your repository will be shown as "forked from" theirs, so people know what the "real" repository is (but we all know that yours is so much better).

 So what you are going to do is _fork_ the repository of _your coach_. *DO NOT FORK THE GRAND POOBAH!* You can click the Fork button